placeholder

 A Lasting Legacy

-‘It was always my dad’s intention to leave a small gift in his Will to the hospice, because of the excellent care mum received.’
+As a family, the Cobbans have continued to support cancer charities wherever possible.
+It had always been John’s intention to leave a small gift in his Will to the hospice, in recognition of the excellent care Eleanor received.

 Gifts left in Wills help us continue caring for patients and families now and in the future.
 One in ten of the local people we care for at the hospice are currently funded by gifts in Wills.
 We simply could not do what we do without them.

 To everyone who has chosen to leave a gift to The Prince & Princess of Wales Hospice in their Will, thank you.
-Your kindness makes a real difference and helps us keep on caring for those who need us most.
+Your kindness makes a real difference and helps us keep caring for those who need us most.